SourcePointUSA/webOS-cmp/README.md

 ### Stub file(s)

 The first part implementation script(s) contains the IAB stub functions.
-The stub functions set up the IAB privacy string object `__uspapi` (U.S. Privacy) and/or `__tcfapi` (GDPR TCF).
+The stub functions set up the IAB privacy string object `__tcfapi` (GDPR TCF), `__uspapi` (U.S. Privacy (Legacy)), and/or `__gpp` (U.S. Multi-State Privacy).

 This makes it available on queue to be called and released when needed.
 It is important to have these script tags in the first position to avoid errors and failure of service.

 ```javascript
 // GDPR TCF stub file.
 Example only.
 Please use stub file generated in Sourcepoint portal as it may have changed.